-- 2. The placebo will be given to a control group, and those results will be compared to the group taking the research drug. - 3.
-Neither group during the trails will know if they have the placebo drug or the research drug. - 4.
-The research drug will be considered for a New Drug Application (NDA) if it is found to be effective and safe when compared to the placebo drug. - 5.
-Before the clinical trials, the research drug will be tested on select clients against another standard drug used for the same condition.
+2. The placebo will be given to a control group, and those results will be compared to the group taking the research drug.

+3. During the trials, neither group will know if they have the placebo drug or the research drug.

+4. The research drug will be considered for a New Drug Application (NDA) if it is found to be effective and safe when compared to the placebo drug.

+5. Before the clinical trials, the research drug will be tested on select clients against another standard drug used for the same condition.

+Correct Answer: 1,2,3,4